 The desire for flexibility amongst the respondents was close to unanimous – whether it be through a mix of remote and on-site working, flexible timings or a focus on output versus input.

-This is where platforms like Flexing It come to the rescue by providing a transparent and structured approach to help professionals explore project-based and part-time opportunities with quality organisations.
-Professionals register their profiles on the site, and have access to opportunities in several domains and functions, ranging from strategy consulting, IT, Marketing, Copywriting and Design, to Finance, Human Resources and Legal.
-Currently, over 3000 professionals and over 400 organisations are registered with Flexing It with projects ranging from remote and onsite opportunities to a mix of both.
+This is where platforms like Flexing It comes to the rescue by providing a transparent and structured approach to help professionals explore project-based and part-time opportunities with quality organizations.
+Professionals register their profiles on the site and have access to opportunities in several domains and functions, ranging from strategy consulting, IT, Marketing, Copywriting, and Design, to Finance, Human Resources and Legal.
+Currently, over 3000 professionals and over 400 organizations are registered with Flexing It with projects ranging from remote and onsite opportunities to a mix of both.

 Top concerns and starting out